“Watch it! Stop–stop–stop!”

 A sweet, sweet Jamaica experience.

-You can find more information about the Bluefields Organic Fruit Farm Tour in the upcoming, new edition of Rough Guide to Jamaica scheduled for release in August 2018, and now available for pre-order on Amazon.
+You can find more information about the Bluefields Organic Fruit Farm Tour on their Facebook page, as well as in the upcoming edition of Rough Guide to Jamaica scheduled for release in August 2018 and available on Amazon.

 A sincere thanks to Diana McIntyre-Pike, founder and president of Countrystyle Community Tourism Network, and Keith and Sandra Wedderburn, owners of Bluefields Organic Farm, for their support in visiting the Bluefields-Belmont area and the farm.